StunlockStudios/battlerite-docs/source/authorization/authorization.rst

 **Shell**

-With shell, you can just pass the correct header with each request
+With shell, you can just pass the correct header with each request:

 .. code-block:: shell